FMJansen/fmjansen.com/privacy.md

 ---
-layout: page
+layout: default
 title: Privacy policy
-color: ffffff
-background: e4485b
 ---

+# Privacy policy

 ## Who am I?
 FMJansen is a one-man company, registered at the Dutch Chamber of Commerce under number 64878627.